|

 a post-apocalyptic sci-fi novel, In The Blood; and

-a romance, Osten's Bay (written under the pen name
+a romance, Osten's Bay (originally written under the

-of Zenobia N. Vole).
-Lauren was born in 1947 to a military
+pen name of Zenobia N. Vole).
+Lauren was born in 1947 to a

-family in Canada.
-She spent most of her adolescence in Europe
+military family in Canada.
+She spent most of her adolescence

-before returning to Ottawa to attend University.
-Following
+in Europe before returning to Ottawa to attend University.

-that she taught high school English for several years before
+Following that she taught high school English for several

-welfare groups with grant-writing and fundraising.
-At the
+helping animal welfare groups with grant-writing and fundraising.

-to it in the future.
-She does not maintain a website for reader
+She does not maintain a website or contact page for reader

 contact at this time.